Auckland gym staying open without checking vaccine passes despite police warning - NZ Herald

 "And we don't think the gym is so dangerous that we shouldn't allow a sector of our community to partake."

 "We've only been open since Friday.
-We've had four different groups of parents come through in tears, saying, 'my kids have been turned away from rugby, tag, swimming ...'
-Another lady said, 'my kid is getting bullied at school because they're not vaccinated.'
+We've had four different groups of parents come through in tears, saying, 'My kids have been turned away from rugby, tag, swimming ...'
+Another lady said, 'My kid is getting bullied at school because they're not vaccinated.'

 "So we do all of the contact tracing, testing, health checks, we bring them in for an hour.
 We don't know what any of these kids' lives are like, but we make that the best hour of their day.